 The separation and distribution agreement will provide that Concentrix and its affiliates will release and discharge SYNNEX and its affiliates from all liabilities assumed by Concentrix as part of the separation, from all acts and events occurring or failing to occur, and all conditions existing, on or before the distribution date relating to the Concentrix business, and from all liabilities existing or arising in connection with the implementation of the separation, except as expressly set forth in the separation and distribution agreement.
-SYNNEX and its affiliates will release and discharge Concentrix and its affiliates from all liabilities retained by SYNNEX and its affiliates as part of the separation and from all liabilities existing or arising in connection with the implementation of the separation, except as expressly set forth in the separation and distribution agreement.
+SYNNEX and its affiliates will release and discharge Concentrix and its affiliates from all liabilities retained by SYNNEX and its affiliates as part of the separation and from all liabilities existing or arising in connection with the implementation, except as expressly set forth in the separation, except as expressly set forth in the separation, except as expressly set forth in the separation, except as expressly set forth in the separation and distribution agreement.